 - Current Ratio - the company's current assets divided by its current liabilities.
 It determines whether a company could pay off all its short-term debt with the money it got from selling its assets.

 - Cash Ratio - As the name implies, the company can only use its cash to pay off its debt.
-If the cash ratio is one or greater, that means the business will have no problem paying its debt, and has plenty of liquidity.
+If the cash ratio is one or greater, the business will have no problem paying its debt and has plenty of liquidity.